themindfulbit/td/_content/1-episodes/2014-07-16-077-learning-vim-with-potatowire.md

 #### Keyboard Mapping and the Help System

 Gabe asked about seeing a list of all the key mappings, and the way to get a listing of your custom mappings all at once is to type `:nmap`, `:imap`, `:vmap`, etc. You can see a summary of all default mappings by utilizing `:h[elp] index`.
 I didn't know about these  commands when we recorded the episode and had previously just taken a look in my `.vimrc` when something in Vim surprised me.
-Now, this provides a listing and general summary, but it doesn't really teach you anything.
+Now, these commands provide a listing and general summary, but it doesn't really teach you anything.
 For that purpose, let's venture into the help system.

 The help system in Vim is very capable, and I have no problem saying that it is the best in any software application I have ever used.
 This being Vim, some homework is required.
 To drive that point home, you can even run `:h[elp] help` (which opens `helphelp.txt`), but I'll highlight a number of techniques here so that you can be pretty capable right off the bat.